mattermost/mattermost-developer-documentation/site/content/blog/2020-10-28-docker-content-trust-in-gitlab-with-delegation.md

 ```
 This will ask you for the root key passphrase and needs the encrypted root key locally in `$HOME/.docker/trust/private/ROOT_KEY_HASH.key`.
 This command does two things when first run:
 1. Upgrades the Docker repository to use Docker Content Trust and therefore creates a new key.
-You need to input a newly-generated passphrase (please back up and version)
+You need to input a newly-generated passphrase (please back up and version).
-1. Adds the signer named `signer-name` to be allowed to sign new tags pushed
+1. Adds the signer named `signer-name` to be allowed to sign new tags pushed.

 ## Automation concept and quirks

-- Use the passphrase to decrypt the encrypted keys which are encrypted at rest
+- Use the passphrase to decrypt the encrypted keys which are encrypted at rest.
-- The `DOCKER_CONTENT_TRUST_REPOSITORY_PASSPHRASE` environment variable to decrypt the key for automation usage is not just for the repository key, it's also for the signer key and root key
+- The `DOCKER_CONTENT_TRUST_REPOSITORY_PASSPHRASE` environment variable to decrypt the key for automation usage is not just for the repository key, it's also for the signer key and root key.
-- The keys can only be used one at a time (multiple keys cannot be loaded at the same time, as opposed to e.g. gpg keyring concept)
+- The keys can only be used one at a time (multiple keys cannot be loaded at the same time, as opposed to e.g. gpg keyring concept).
-- The keys should be located in `$HOME/.docker/trust/private/*` otherwise automated loading of keys fails
+- The keys should be located in `$HOME/.docker/trust/private/*` otherwise automated loading of keys fails.
-- Should you use `$` or `!` in the passphrases and use them as GitLab CI/CD secret variables, be aware that these characters need to be [escaped](https://stackoverflow.com/questions/48870664/escape-char-in-gitlab-secret-variables)
+- Should you use `$` or `!` in the passphrases and use them as GitLab CI/CD secret variables, be aware that these characters need to be [escaped](https://stackoverflow.com/questions/48870664/escape-char-in-gitlab-secret-variables).

 ## Automation of pushing signed `image:tag` in GitLab